crypt0rick/Liberta/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the kored tests manually, launch `src/test/test_kore`.
+To run the libertad tests manually, launch `src/test/test_liberta`.

-To add more kored tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more libertad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the kore-qt tests manually, launch `src/qt/test/test_kore-qt`
+To run the liberta-qt tests manually, launch `src/qt/test/test_liberta-qt`

-To add more kore-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more liberta-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.